 Second, she suggests that there are risks in sidestepping Article III courts.
 Lowered standards that mark the alternative realms impact due process, public perception, and conviction.
 Transferring cases out of the civilian system undermines citizens’ rights: namely, the right to participate in the administration of justice.
 The creation of alternative venues creates forum competition, which may lead to an abrogation of justice.
 Pursuing cases through the military system may also undermine judicial authority and contribute to a perception of incompetence with regard to the criminal system.

 Third, as an empirical matter, many of the claims about the incompetence of Article III courts do not play out in practice.
 Here, by way of illustration, the author focuses on a case currently underway in Manhattan, United States v.
 Abu Ghayth.
 Some procedures (not used in this case) offer further ways to address the difficulties endemic to terrorist prosecution.
 While many of the objections can be overcome, one—the right to self-representation—proves more troublesome.
 Although it occurs in only a small fraction of cases and there are a handful of ways to address it, each of the solutions carries consequences.
 The problem, nevertheless, is not unique to the Article III context and thus vitiates not in favor of moving to a system of military commissions, but instead a re-examination of the issues associated with denying a defendant a right to appear pro se and appointment of standby counsel to address the underlying purpose of the right itself.

 38 Harv.
 J.L. & Pub.
 Pol'y 105-143 (2015)

 Scholarly Commons Citation

 Donohue, Laura K., "Terrorism Trials in Article III Courts" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1428.
+1428.